espruino/EspruinoDocs/info/Compilation.md

 }
 ```

+For what to do on an STM32F1, take a look at the [[Assembler]] page.

-This can be done with other peripherals as well - check out the reference manual for the MCU on your board for more information on which addresses to write to.
+Direct access can be done with other peripherals as well - check out the reference manual for the MCU on your board for more information on which addresses to write to.
 The correct reference manual is linked from the [Pico Board](/Pico) and [Original Espruino Board](/EspruinoBoard) pages under the 'Information' heading.

 What Happens?
 -----------